SCK59/sck-testv3/README.md

 This exercise aims to create an application(NodeJS) on a Docker container (multistage) which displays the version, last commit of code and Description.
 This application code will be deployed using TravisCI (CICD Tool).
-Synk has also been used for the quality and security assurance for the code.
+Synk has also been used for quality and security assurance for the code.
 The code has been checked in the GitHub repository - /https://github/com/SCK59/sck_testv3 for version control.
-The repository has been made Public as per the instructions in the test.
+The repository has 'Public access' as per the instructions provided.

-**Pre-requisites**
+**Pre-Requisites**
 * Download and install NodeJS from node downloads.
 The current LTS version is 12.18.2.
 * Download and install Docker Desktop.
 * A GitHub account